 If the developer chose to compile an app using the Universal binary format, users had the option to run the non-native executable using Rosetta.
 This allowed them to use older PowerPC-based plugins that did not natively support Intel's CPU architecture.

-Rosetta 2 in macOS Big Sur will supposedly support "the most complex Pro apps and their plugins."
+Rosetta 2 in macOS Big Sur supports "the most complex Pro apps and their plugins."

 The Apple Silicon transition